hyphacoop/handbook/onboarding.md

 This is a checklist for onboarding new members, workers, and contractors to the Co-operative that should be done by the [Operations WG][operations]. 🚀

-### _New members will provide..._
+### _New workers and contractors will provide..._

+- Preferred pronouns
+- A permanent and/or mailing address
+- A personal email for communications
+- A google-friendly email address (this could be a prior personal address or a hypha email can be used once set up)
 - A [Signal](https://www.signal.org/)-friendly number
 - A [Matrix](https://matrix.org/) account (feel free to register on the [Toronto Mesh homeserver](https://chat.tomesh.net/#/register) where Hypha rooms exist)
 - A [Github](https://github.com/) account
-- A personal email for communications
-- A google-friendly email address (this could be a prior personal address or a hypha email can be used once set up)
 - For members and workers:
-  - A permanent or mailing address
   - Their Social Insurance Number (SIN)
   - Completed `TD1` and `TD1-ON` forms

 ### _Operations will..._

+#### Set up contractor documents

+1. Prepare and provide an Independent Contractor Agreement outlining the service description, contractor relationship, including the Intellectual Property Agreement

 #### Set up employee documents, employee record and payroll

-1. Prepare and provide an Employee Acknowledgement outlining the job description, employment relationship, and Intellectual Property Agreement
+1. Prepare and provide an Employee Acknowledgement outlining the job description, employment relationship, including the Intellectual Property Agreement

 1. Collect information above and complete [employee record](https://link.hypha.coop/employees)